Teachers play an integral role in the intellectual and social development of children.

 Maintains classroom discipline

-Observes and evaluates a student's performance and potential
+Observe and evaluate a student's performance and potential

 Grades papers and prepares report cards